 Goal of the Noyce at Montclair Mathematics Project

-Our scholarship program aims to Prepare Effective Elementary Mathematics Teacher (PE2MT).
-We provide exemplary preparation to students for effective elementary mathematics teaching in New Jersey’s high-need K-12 schools.
+This scholarship program aims to Prepare Effective Elementary Mathematics Teachers.
+We provide exemplary preparation to students for effective elementary mathematics teaching in high-need K-12 educational settings.
 Our scholars obtain an undergraduate degree in mathematics along with a K-6 elementary teaching certification.
-Each Noyce @ Montclair scholar receives a $13,000 scholarship and a $660 stipend each year for two years with additional money available for local conference travel.
-In return for the funds, students agree to work two years in a high-needs school in NJ for each year of funding received (if you receive funds for both years you would work four years in that school).
+Each Noyce @ Montclair scholar receives $15,000 (to cover tuition and fees) and a $10,000 stipend each year for two years with additional money available for local conference travel and digital backpacks.
+In return for the funds, students agree to work two years in a high-needs school for each year of funding received (if you receive funds for two years, you would teach in a high-need setting for four years).

 Noyce Scholar Testimonials